Relational Foundations For Functorial Data Migration: Abstract

 \section{Abstract}

-We study the data transformation capabilities associated with schemas that are presented by labeled directed multi-graphs and path equivalence constraints.
+We study the data transformation capabilities associated with schemas that are presented by directed multi-graphs and path equations.
 Unlike most approaches which treat graph-based schemas as abbreviations for relational schemas, we treat graph-based schemas as categories.
-A morphism $M$ between schemas $S$ and $T$, which can be generated from a visual mapping between graphs, induces three adjoint data migration functors, $\Sigma_M\taking S \to T$, $\Pi_M\taking S \to T$, and $\Delta_M\taking T \to S$.
-We present an algebraic query language FQL based on these functors, investigate its metatheory, and present SQL query generation algorithms for FQL.
+A schema $S$ is a finitely-presented category, and the collection of all $S$-instances forms a category, $S\inst$.
+A functor $F$ between schemas $S$ and $T$, which can be generated from a visual mapping between graphs, induces three adjoint data migration functors, $\Sigma_F\taking S\inst \to T\inst$, $\Pi_F\taking S\inst \to T\inst$, and $\Delta_F\taking T\inst \to S\inst$.
+We present an algebraic query language FQL based on these functors, prove that FQL is closed under composition, prove that FQL can be implemented with the select-project-product-union relational algebra (SPCU) extended with a key-generation operation, and prove that SPCU can be implemented with FQL.

 \begin{multicols}{2}